numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Transformations from 3D vectors to 3D vectors behave similarly
     - Now we have 3 basis vectors: i-hat for x-axis; j-hat for y-axis; k-hat for z-axis
     - Matrices are now 3x3
-    - A 3x3 Matrix completely describes the transformation using only 9 numbers (which represent the 3 coordinates of where each of the 3 basis vectors ended up)
+    - A 3x3 Matrix completely describes the transformation using only 9 numbers (which represent the 3 coordinates of where each of the 3 basis vectors end up)

-- Simple Transformations:
+- 3x3 Matrix-Vector Multiplication (Simple Transformations):
     - Same multiplication reasoning as with 2D: input vector * transformation
     - To see where our vector lands, we multiply the input vector coordinates by the corresponding columns of the matrix
-    - Vector x-coordinate * transformed i-hat; vector y-coordinate * transformed j-hat; vector z-coordinate * transformed k-hat
+    - For a Matrix-vector multiplication with a 3x3 Matrix, we do ***vector x-coordinate * transformed i-hat; plus vector y-coordinate * transformed j-hat; plus vector z-coordinate * transformed k-hat***, to find the resulting vector
-    - And then we add together the three results

-- Matrix Multiplication:
+- 3x3 Matrix-Matrix Multiplication:
     - For composite transformations, we can multiply two 3x3 matrices
-    - First we apply the transformation encoded by the right Matrix, and then the left one
+    - Order: first we apply the transformation encoded by the right Matrix, and then the transformation encoded by the left one
+    - Calculation process follows the same logic as in 2x2 Matrix-Matrix Multiplication

 ---